UW-Madison-DSI/student-developer-setup/.github/ISSUE_TEMPLATE/~developer-onboarding.md

 ---
-name: ✅  Release Checklist (Maintainers Only)
+name: ✅  Developer Onboarding (Maintainers Only)
-about: Checklist for core developers to complete as part of making a release
+about: Outline of tasks for new developers to complete as part of their onboarding process

 ---
 # Developer Setup